metamath/lamp-guide/docs/index.md

 This dialogue has the following options:

-Root statements/steps ("first level" and "other levels"):
+Root statements‡ ("first level" and "other levels"):
-These let you select which statements/steps (if any) currently in the proof may be used (that is, derived from).
+These let you select which statements‡ (if any) currently in the proof may be used (that is, derived from).
-If a statement/step isn't selected it will *not* be considered when creating the proof.
+If a statement‡ isn't selected it will *not* be considered when creating the proof.
-The "First level" option selects the statements/steps that may be used to directly prove this statement, while "other levels" selects the statements/steps that may be used beyond this level.
+The "First level" option selects the statements‡ that may be used to directly prove the statement being proved, while "other levels" selects the statements‡ that may be used beyond this level.
-We can select "all" (all statements/steps may be used), "none" (no statements/steps may be used), or select a specific set of statements/steps that may be used.
+We can select "all" (all statements‡ may be used), "none" (no statements‡ may be used), or select a specific set of statements‡ that may be used.
 If it shows an expression like "1/8", that means a specific set of statements/steps have been selected; the first number is the number of statements/steps that are permitted, and the second number is the number of